 - Following successful completion of the final oral examination, two copies of the dissertation (the original and a copy) and three copies of the abstract must be presented to the Graduate Office before deposition of the dissertation in the Library of Medicine.
 The two copies of the dissertation and one copy of the abstract will be returned--these are the copies for deposition in the library after the final oral examination.

 - A report on the final examination is due in the Graduate Office within 7 days after the date of the examination.

 - Abstract and Dissertation.
 The advisor and the Supervisory Committee should understand that the entire dissertation including the names of the committee members will be microfilmed exactly as submitted and approved by the committee.
 Copies of these microfilms are procurable by anyone.
 This constitutes publication and may be copyrighted but there is no possibility of editorial or other changes in the manuscript after committee approval.

 - Graduate College Calendars.
 Graduate College calendars, indicating pertinent deadline dates, are available on line or in the Graduate Studies Office.

-NOTE: It is recommended that the Supervisory Committee meet approximately every six months (minimum once a year) to review with the major advisor the progress of the student in the program and to provide assistance to the major advisor and student.
+NOTE: The Supervisory Committee must meet every six months (or twice each year) to review with the major advisor the progress of the student in the program and to provide assistance to the major advisor and student.